Parent page: Laying out Your PCB

 From the PCB library editor, you can create 3D bodies using the Tools » Convert » Create 3D Body From selected primitives.
 This command is an excellent choice when the model is simple.

-Main article: STEP Export-Import
+Main page: STEP Export-Import

 A common approach is for the mechanical designer to develop an initial concept model, so everyone involved can get a sense of what the product will look like.
 From there the mechanical designer refines the enclosure design and defines the initial board shape.

-That enclosure and board shape can be passed over to the ECAD designer, by saving it out of the MCAD tool in the STEP format and placing it into the PCB editor workspace.
+That enclosure and board shape can be passed over to the ECAD designer, by saving it out of the MCAD tool in the STEP format and placing it into the PCB editor design space.
 Altium NEXUS includes a command that will redefine the ECAD board shape directly from the MCAD board shape.

 STEP is a complex and highly detailed file format.
 To maximize the success of transferring design data, keep the following in mind: